 “Remember that a person’s name is to that person is the sweetest and most important sound in any language.”
 Dale Carnegie

 Nothing beats a personalised item that can be reused every year as a part of the tradition, kept as a keepsake.
-And what’s a better time to start a Christmas tradition than on baby’s first-ever Christmas?
+And what’s a better time to start a Christmas tradition than on a baby’s first-ever Christmas?

 Personalised Baby’s First Christmas Decoration.
 Wooden Christmas tree decoration bauble with engraved date and place is a lovely keepsake to remember the special day.